-The official social distancing measures that have been put in place due to the Covid-19 crisis in the state has shuttered many businesses and have left thousands of people unemployed.
+The official social distancing measures that have been put in place have shuttered many businesses and have left thousands of people unemployed.
 This has resulted in several secondary concerns that are top of mind for commercial business owners and employees.

 One concern that is top of mind is the ability to pay rent, and what will happen if citizens and business owners are unable to do so.
 As a result, relief has been created by local and state legislators and has been announced in the last few days.

-Seattle: On March 17, 2020 Seattle Mayor Jenny Durkin declared a moratorium on small business tenant Evictions.
+Seattle: On March 17, 2020, Seattle Mayor Jenny Durkan declared a moratorium on small business tenant evictions.

 The official document on commercial evictions can be found here. https://www.documentcloud.org/documents/6812030-Civil-Emergency-Order-Moratorium-on-Small.html

-In an official statement Durkin said, ““For our small businesses and workers: I know you’re hurting.
-This has been an unprecedented time for our city, and it’s our most vulnerable communities that are disproportionately impacted,”
+In an official statement Durkan said, “For our small businesses and workers: I know you’re hurting.
+This has been an unprecedented time for our city, and it’s our most vulnerable communities that are disproportionately impacted.”

-Earlier in the week Durkin issued a moratorium on residential evictions to protect the economic concerns of employees as well.
+Earlier in the week Durkan issued a moratorium on residential evictions to protect the economic concerns of employees as well.

 The official document on residential evictions can be found here.

-Durkin said, “We have entered an unprecedented era for our City.
+Durkan said, “We have entered an unprecedented era for our city.
 Too many families are already struggling, and COVID-19 virus has disproportionately affected the communities who can least afford it.
 As we take steps to slow the spread of the virus across Seattle’s communities, a part of that response is to ensure that families are not displaced and forced into homelessness.”